When to take a kid to dentist?

-It is recommended for a toddler to see a dentist around age 1 when the first teeth start erupting.
-However, when your child has transitioned from the bottle to a cup and doesn't snack or ask for a drink at night (both habits increase the risk of cavities), you can wait until age two (2) before the first visit to see a dentist.
+It is recommended for a toddler to see a pediatric dentist around the first birthday when the first baby teeth start to erupt.
+However, when your child has transitioned from the bottle to a cup and doesn't snack or ask for a drink at night (both habits increase the risk of cavities), you can wait until age two (2) before the first visit to see our family dentist.
 That's when the regular six-month dental checkups should kick into gear.

 Between ages four (4) and six (6), expect the first set of digital mouth X-rays to check for cavities sneaking between the teeth.